-Mr. Mosley is an active member of the Asian Pacific American Bar Association of Silicon Valley (APABA Silicon Valley) and is a member of its Board of Directors.
-Mr. Mosley currently serves as the organization’s Vice President of Internal Affairs, and co-chairs the organization’s Communications Committee.
+Mr. Mosley is an active member of the Asian Pacific American Bar Association of Silicon Valley (APABA Silicon Valley) and currently serves as co-Vice President of Internal Affairs.
+Mr. Mosley also co-chairs the organization’s Communications Committee.

 Representing Leatt Corporation in the Central District of California.
 Atlas Brace Technologies filed an action in the Central District of California for declaratory judgment against Leatt to determine infringement of Leatt’s two patents directed to protective neck braces, which prevent injury to athletes performing in various sports, including motocross.
 Leatt filed counterclaims for infringement of the two patents against Atlas Brace’s protective neck brace, the Atlas Neck Brace, which is also used by motocross and other athletes.
 Atlas Brace Technologies USA LLC v.
 Leatt Corp., et al., No. 11-09973 (C.D.
 Cal. filed Dec.
 1, 2011).